pranabekka/pranabekka.github.io/content/drafts/driving.md

 switch your right foot from the break to the accelerator.

+Take-off checklist:

+1. Adjust mirrors
+  1. Side-view mirrors should show a third or less of the car, and mostly the road
+2. Wear seat belt
+3. Hold break pedal
+4. Release hand break
+  1. Press the button and lower it
+5. Slowly release clutch (till the very end) and gently press accelerator (only a bit)

 ### Stopping

-Put the gear in neutral before leaving the clutch.
+Put the gear in neutral before leaving the clutch and turning off the car.

-Basically, the gears should not be engaged unless you're holding down the clutch and/or accelerator.
+The gears should not be engaged unless you're holding down the clutch and/or accelerator.